deepaktalwardt/lgsvl_simulator_micromobility/README.md

 Due to size limitations of Git LFS, entire Unity project could not be hosted on GitHub. **It is instead uploaded to Dropbox and can be downloaded [here](https://www.dropbox.com/sh/wikrmv8u0vke4q5/AACPimgZrVvaqfOuVaycP5nXa?dl=0).**

 ### Release binaries
 Releases are only available for Linux.
 You can build your own windows or linux binaries using the instructions below.
+Please close the Unity Editor while building as build cannot be completed with the editor open.
+You can build for Linux from Windows if you installed Linux build target while installing Unity.
 #### Linux
 1. **With Autoware Ego-car and many micromobility vehicles**: Supports rendering of object detections directly from Autoware.
 [Download](https://www.dropbox.com/sh/dku35yl7mhflmad/AAC7_f9wZRx-ELVIMD7I0s0La?dl=0)
 2. **With Apollo Ego-car and manually controlled e-scooter**: Only contains a single scooter that can be manually controlled using IJKL keys on the keyboard.
 [Download](https://www.dropbox.com/sh/gyxhgcqgmd4jmqm/AABXR6ysNd1ZiCp9RE7wtZyDa?dl=0)